Notes on the Modern Meta (Early 2026)

 Their Plan

 Amulet has endless lines to win, and trying to list them all would fill this whole page.
 A more complete look at the deck is All About Amulet Titan by Dom Harvey.
+It's not often seen on MTGO, because it's hard for the deck to play three games without running out the clock.

 In brief, the Amulet deck has two basic modes: